dnnsharp/url-adapter-guide/en/logging.md

 This feature was added in version 1.2.
 When enabled, it logs detailed information about each request and how each URL is formed.
 Use it to troubleshoot problems related to URLs.

 ![](debug_login.png)

+The logs information are saved in `/Portals/_default/Logs/UrlAdapter` and `/Portals/[PortalId]/Logs/UrlAdapter`.
+The reason for having 2 folders is that until it determines what portal the current request runs on, URL Adapter logs the information under the _default folder.

+**Important!** Logs can get quite big, rapidly consuming the disk space on the server.
+Make sure to disable this option when you finish the debugging session.